opencog/atomspace/opencog/atoms/proto/README.md

-Atoms and Values can be contrasted in several ways; in breif, they offer two very different modes/styles of storing information, with very differrent performance profiles, API's and use-cases.
-Atoms are bigger, slower, bulkier but a lot more powerful; Values are fleeting and fast, but representationally weak.
+Atoms and Values can be contrasted in several ways; in breif, they offer two very different modes/styles of storing information, with very different performance profiles, API's and use-cases.
+Atoms are bigger, slower, bulkier but a lot more powerful; the are best used for representing graphs that need to be repeatedly traversed.
+Values are fleeting and fast, but ill-suited for graphs.
+Values are ideal for holding data streams (e.g. video, audio).

 Hierarchy:
 * Atoms are a special case of Values; wherever you can use an Value,